nzrsky/SwifterDate/README.md

 <a name="5"/>

 ### 5. Derivated Dates
-Date can be also generated starting from other dates; SwiftDate includes an extensive set of functions to generate.
+Date can be also generated starting from other dates; SwifterDate includes an extensive set of functions to generate.
 Over 20 different derivated dates can be created easily using `dateAt()` function.

 ```swift